 To begin you require three basic steps:

-Navigate to Organization settings > Manage Integrations and click "Authorize Transifex app" under the Bitbucket widget.
+Navigate to Organization settings > Manage Integrations and click the "Authorize" link and then the "Authorize the Transifex app" link under the Bitbucket widget.
 Then you’ll be able to see something like this:

 Navigate to your Transifex project of choice and click Settings, then navigate to Integrations tab.